idnavid/selectOrder_public/readme.md

 `pip install <location of trait wheel file>.whl`

 ### Matlab Requirements:
-- `Matlab`
+- `Matlab` version at the time of publishing this code was 2017b

 For direction-of-arrival simulations in the CCA directory, I use [doa-tools](https://github.com/morriswmz/doa-tools.git).
-You can find a forked version [here](here!) in case @morriswmz changes the original.
+You can find a forked version [here](https://github.com/idnavid/doa-tools) in case @morriswmz changes the original.

 NS, 2018